hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 ## Scalability

 Hummingbird is explicitly designed for resource efficiency.
-A good example is how HTTP bodies are always represented as an `AsyncSequence` of bytes.
+A good example is how HTTP bodies are always represented as a stream (`AsyncSequence`) of bytes.
 This means that the server can stream data to the client without having to buffer the entire response in memory.
 Likewise, any uploads from a user through Hummingbird can be efficiently handled through the `AsyncSequence` APIs.

-It's highly recommended that you avoid `collect`ing responses into memory if possible.
-Instead, attempt to leverage the `AsyncSequence` APIs to stream data.

-Any data that needs to be stored in contiguous memory, like a JSON blob, should be strictly limited in the maximum size as to avoid (memory) resource exhaustion and performance issues.

-### Handling Bodies

-If you're using standard libraries like Foundation's `JSONDecoder`, limit the body size to "reasonable" sizes.
-What is considered reasonable depends per application, but lower is generally better.
+- Set a realistic expectation of how large that image can be.
+- Make sure you enforce that limit in your API, regardless of whether you're collecting or streaming.
+- Avoid collecting the data into a single buffer, if possible.
+Use streaming APIs instead.
+- Try to move the CPU and RAM intensive work of providing the correct format to the client if possible.
+    - This means your API only needs to validate the data before processing/saving.
+- Prefer using libraries that support streaming if your dataset gets large.

+Some libraries that play well into this:
-[MultipartKit 5](https://github.com/vapor/multipart-kit) will support streaming multipart parsing, in addition to [IkigaJSON](https://github.com/orlandos-nl/ikigajson) for streaming JSON parsing.
+- [MultipartKit 5](https://github.com/vapor/multipart-kit) (beta) will support streaming multipart parsing.
+- [IkigaJSON](https://github.com/orlandos-nl/ikigajson) supports streaming JSON lines or JSON arrays.
+- [Server Sent Events](https://github.com/orlandos-nl/ssekit) supports streaming Server Sent Events.
+- [Swift-WebSocket](https://github.com/hummingbird-project/swift-websocket) and [Hummingbird-WebSocket](https://github.com/hummingbird-project/hummingbird-websocket) support streaming over WebSocket connections.
+- [PostgreNIO](https://github.com/vapor/posrtgresnio), [Valkey-Swift](https://github.com/valkey-io/valkey-swift) and [MongoKitten](https://github.com/orlandos-nl/mongokitten) all support streaming in their database operations.

-You can handle the request/response bodies as an `AsyncSequence`, so you can iterate over the body.
+You can handle the request and response bodies as an `AsyncSequence`.

+Requests can iterate over the body as an `AsyncSequence`.
 This will provide backpressure to the source if any part of the system cannot keep up.

 ```swift
 router.get { req, context in